 Gold Leaf

 Seneca Lake Vineyards

-In 2006, Fred Frank led the search and eventual purchase of a 60 acre plot on the east coast of Seneca Lake.
+In 2006, Fred Frank led the search and eventual purchase of a 60-acre plot on the east coast of Seneca Lake.
 The plot of land is uniquely positioned near the deepest parts of Seneca Lake where the depths reach 680 feet deep.
-The depth of the lake here presents a warmer mesoclimate than on Keuka Lake by a few degrees over the growing season.
+The depth of the lake here presents a warmer microclimate than Keuka Lake by a few degrees over the growing season.
 Fred was aware of the future effects of climate change and was looking for land to plant more delicate varieties like Gruner Veltliner, Pinot Noir, Pinot Gris, Saperavi, and Blaufrankisch.

 In 2017, the adjacent land became available for sale, just south of the current vineyard.
-The 30 acres was purchased and soil preparations are underway with a tentative planting of 2021.
+The 30 acres were purchased and soil preparations are underway with a tentative planting of 2021.

+Gold Leaf